-- 13.1 When deciding whether a site visit is appropriate prior to the meeting at which the planning application is to be considered, all circumstances should be considered including whether: - (a) Matters of judgement are involved on the context of the site such as the effect on landscape, impact on character, residential amenity, or highway considerations rather than purely on principle; - (b) It is a finely balanced case; or - (c) It is a contentious application where there are strong local views. - 13.2 Members are expected to register their request for a site inspection in connection with a particular application or proposal with the Assistant Director: Growth, Climate & Regeneration within 25 calendar days of notification of receipt of a planning application (by email to planning@westnorthants.gov.uk or by post to Assistant Director: Growth, Climate & Regeneration, Place & Growth Directorate, West Northamptonshire Council, One Angel Square, Angel Street, Northampton NN1 1ED). - 13.3 The site visits will normally be held once the officer report has been prepared and prior to the meeting of the Planning committee. - 13.4 Where visits are arranged, they must be undertaken in a consistent manner, and Members should not enter into any conversation with other people on site and must avoid any comment which could be construed as bias. - 13.5 Members should not carry out unaccompanied site inspections (other than for the purpose of seeing the site), contact landowners themselves or arrange to go onto sites without a Planning Officer present.
+- 13.1 When deciding whether a site visit is appropriate prior to the meeting at which the planning application is to be considered, all circumstances should be considered including whether: - (a) Matters of judgement are involved on the context of the site such as the effect on landscape, impact on character, residential amenity, or highway considerations rather than purely on principle; - (b) It is a finely balanced case; or - (c) It is a contentious application where there are strong local views. - 13.2 Members are expected to register their request for a site inspection in connection with a particular application or proposal with the Assistant Director: Growth, Climate & Regeneration within 25 calendar days of notification of receipt of a planning application (by email to planning@westnorthants.gov.uk or by post to Assistant Director: Growth, Climate & Regeneration, Place & Growth Directorate, West Northamptonshire Council, One Angel Square, Angel Street, Northampton NN1 1ED). - 13.3 The site visits will normally be held once the officer report has been prepared and prior to the meeting of the Planning committee. - 13.4 Where visits are agreed, they will be arranged by Democratic Services.
+Site visits must be undertaken in a consistent manner.
+Members must be accompanied on site visits by a planning officer and should not enter into any conversation with other people on site and must avoid any comment which could be construed as bias. - 13.5 Members should not carry out unaccompanied site inspections (other than for the purpose of seeing the site), contact landowners themselves or arrange to go onto sites without a Planning Officer present.
 Members need to exercise caution with regard to being lobbied on such site inspections.